 Table 3a details the normal cost of the Retirement System by its various components.
 This normal cost is developed based on the valuation method known as the entry-age-normal actuarial cost method.
-The normal cost to pay for the benefits earned under the Retirement System is 11.65% of pay, this amount being inclusive of the amount contributed by the employees.
+The normal cost to pay for the benefits earned under the Retirement System is 11.62% of pay, this amount being inclusive of the amount contributed by the employees.
 In addition, to the cost of benefits an addition is made to the normal cost to cover annual administrative expenses.
-It is estimated that administrative expense will be approximately 0.11% of payroll.
-Thus, for Fiscal Year 2020 the total normal cost is 11.76% of pay and the net employer normal cost is 4.06% of pay based on the Fiscal Year 2020 member contribution rate of 7.70%.
+It is estimated that administrative expense will be approximately 0.14% of payroll.
+This estimate is based on the last three years of actual history for TRS.
+Thus, for Fiscal Year 2020 the total normal cost is 11.76% of pay and the net employer normal cost is 4.06% of pay based on the Fiscal Year 2021 member contribution rate of 7.70%.

 The funding period is defined as the expected number of years until the UAAL is anticipated to be completely eliminated.
 This value will take into account all currently known information, including current assumptions, current funding policies, and any anticipated changes to normal cost based on the benefits for future members.
-This funding period for the System is determined under the entry-age-normal actuarial cost method based on a level percentage of pay.
+This funding period for the System is determined under the entry-agenormal actuarial cost method based on a level percentage of pay.
 The key points of this method are as follows: